cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 This means task ``B`` triggers off of task ``A[-PT12H]`` (12 hours before, with respect to cycle point) at every point with hours matching ``00`` and ``12`` in a sequence starting at the initial cycle point.
-Note current cycle point is implicit - only offsets need to be specified - because most tasks depend only on others with the same cycle point.
+Note: current cycle point is implicit - only offsets need to be specified - because most tasks depend only on others with the same cycle point.

 Cycle point offsets can only appear on the left side of an arrow.
 However,